UPDATED: May 2018, following the release of the TransferWise Debit Card in Europe and the UK.

 At it’s core, the Borderless Account is a foreign currency account.
 It allows you to hold and transfer around 27 different currencies.

-There are 2 things about this account that makes it different to everything else:
+There are 3 things about this account that makes it different to other multi-currency accounts:

 It allows you to open up a local bank account in Europe, the UK, USA and Australia.
-It's a brilliant feature which begs the question, 'why didn't anyone do this before?'
+This is a brilliant feature.
+It begs the question, ‘why didn’t anyone do this before?’

 An incredibly low fee structure the account has no set up fees, no monthly fees, and no receiving fees.